destruc7i0n/shulker/README.md

     "SERVER_NAME": "Shulker", /* The username used when displaying any server information in chat, e.g., Server - Shulker : Server message here*/
     "SERVER_IMAGE": "", /* Image for the server when sending such messages (if enabled below).
+Only for WebHooks. */ "HEAD_IMAGE_URL": "https://minotar.net/helm/%uuid%/256.png", /* Url to get the heads for the webhook, %uuid% is replaced with the uuid of the player */
+    "DEFAULT_PLAYER_HEAD": "c06f89064c8a49119c29ea1dbd1aab82", /* UUID of player with the default head to use (currently is MHF_Steve) */
-Only for WebHooks. */ "SHOW_SERVER_STATUS: false, /* Shows when the server turns on and off e.g., Server - Shulker : Server is online */ "SHOW_PLAYER_CONN_STAT": false, /* Shows player connection status in chat, e.g., Server - Shulker : TheMachine joined the game */
+    "SHOW_SERVER_STATUS: false, /* Shows when the server turns on and off e.g., Server - Shulker : Server is online */ "SHOW_PLAYER_CONN_STAT": false, /* Shows player connection status in chat, e.g., Server - Shulker : TheMachine joined the game */
     "SHOW_PLAYER_ADVANCEMENT": false, /* Shows when players earn advancements in chat, e.g., Server - Shulker : TheMachine has made the advacement [MEME - Machine] */